 One thing I hear all the time as I talk to other product managers is the need for a safe space to discuss real challenges and strategies that go beyond the simple answers we often read about online.
-The Elezea Community aims to fill that need by being a low noise, high signal community on Spectrum where we have slow, helpful conversations about the day-to-day issues we face as product managers.
+The Elezea Community aims to fill that need by being a private, low noise, high signal community on Spectrum where we have slow, helpful conversations about the day-to-day issues we face as people who create products.

 We follow some very specific guidelines:

 - First and foremost, the community adheres completely to the Spectrum Code of Conduct.
 Any person violiating any part of the Code of Conduct will be banned immediately.

 - This is a calm, supportive space.
 If you prefer the constant action of high velocity messages, one of the many Product Management Slack groups out there would probably a better fit.

 - We’re serious about the “slow” nature of the space.
 Days might go by without a message.
 That’s fine.
 Good, even.
 It’s not meant to be one more online space to give people anxiety.
 It’s a space to learn and grow together.